MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 To use these predictions in Customer Insights, you need to **export** the predictions along with the customer IDs.
 [Export them to the same Azure Blob storage location](https://docs.microsoft.com/azure/storage/common/storage-import-export-data-from-blobs) that you export the Customer Insights data to.
 The predictive web service can be scheduled to run regularly and update the scores.

-The data generated by the custom model can be used in Customer Insights to further enrich your customer data.
+Data generated by the custom model can be used in Customer Insights to further enrich your customer data.
 [Learn about using custom models in Customer Insights.](custom-models.md)